43x2/saberGC/README.md

 - Naïve mark-and-sweep and *exact* garbage collection.
 - `shared_ptr`/`unique_ptr`-like interface.
 - Custom `memory_resource` support.
-- Not a singleton and no global variables.
+- Not a singleton and no global/static variables.
 	- There can be multiple GC instances if necessary.

 ## Requirements